Tushu17/Tushu17/README.md

 </div>

 #### About me
 I am a 📲Digital marketer by passion and a 👨🏻‍💻Web-Developer by interest.
 Although I’m pursuing my 👨🏻‍🎓Graduation in marketing, but a significant amount of my knowledge comes directly from different online courses and internships.
 I prefer doing multitasking roles where I can learn multiple things.
-I also have interest in learning about 📿Sprituality and 🧘🏻‍♂️Meditation.
+I also have interest in learning about 📿Spirituality and 🧘🏻‍♂️Meditation.

 -   💻Currently I am learning SQL and MongoDB